WARNING: The following contains graphic sex and and drug use, as well as romantic love (which may not be suitable for some Buddhists).

 I awoke just as the top half of the burning snag was coming loose.
 It toppled down onto the edge of the space I’d cleared, torching a clump of resinous evergreen saplings which burst into flames.

 I attacked the blaze with all my energy and for awhile it was uncertain if I would prevail.
 Finally after an hour of two of horrendous exertion I manage to extinguish the last of the blaze.

 For the rest of the day I sat and watched the snag burn down from its broken off top as I ate some of the K rations I’d specially packed for myself, containing my favorites of baked beans or beef stew, along with canned pears.

 That night a freezing cold front came in.
 Fortunately the fire was so dead by then that I was able to sleep inside the remaining stump, which had hollowed out and was still nice and warm.

 I’d been in radio contact with a nearby lookout tower and the next morning I was directed to a main trail, where I met up with other firefighters and hiked back to the station.
 It was the end of the season and I was happy to finally head back to civilization.
-I was looking forward to starting college that fall.

 Note — there’s another chapter to be inserted here.

 The first time I laid eyes on Patty was at a party thrown by some students in the journalism department in one of those nondescript, boxy, pastel-colored, stucco apartment buildings near campus.
 The large main room, darkened for effect, was crowded with students talking like crazy and apparently trying to get drunk as quickly as possible.
 Most of the guys wore madras shirts with pale blue or khaki colored slacks and parted their short hair on one side.
 The girls, with mounds of hair stacked and waved about their heads, had on tight-fitting, knee length skirts and pale, fuzzy sweaters that wrapped them in a soft seductive halo of angora wool.